 Infertility is the inability to conceive after regular unprotected sexual intercourse for two years in the absence of known reproductive pathology.
+Acupuncture has been used for fertility treatments and shown to have positive results in some cases.
 In some countries, reproductive endocrinologists may also consider a couple to be infertile if the couple has not conceived after 12 months of contraceptive-free intercourse if the female is under the age of 34, or the couple has not conceived after 6 months of contraceptive-free intercourse if the female is over the age of 35.
 Around one in six couples have problems conceiving naturally, and that this is predicted to rise to one in three in Europe over the next decade.

 There are two types of Infertility: primary infertility and secondary infertility.
 Primary infertility means that the couple has never been able to conceive; secondary infertility is difficulty conceiving after already having conceived (either carried the pregnancy to term, or had a miscarriage).